Scott expands travel map to low-COVID counties across Northeast

 While expanding the traveler program will help a bit, many lodging establishments say they're just trying to salvage what they can of what should have been their busiest season.

 Normally in late June, the Willard Street Inn in Burlington would be packed.
 But due to COVID-19, they're still closed.

 "A lot of cancellations, as you would expect.
 And it's understandable given the travel restrictions" said the Inn's Jordan Davis.

 Right now they're making changes to meet social-distancing and health requirements.
 They're reopening June 2, but Davis says they'll be lucky if they get 30% of their normal bookings next month.
 He says expanding the trusted traveler states helps, but it's not a game-changer.

 "Opening up the territory it allows, of course, it makes a difference because it's more people who can actually travel, but with so much of this thing is it's peace of mind," Davis said.

 Gov. Phil Scott acknowledged Friday that the hospitality industry under the current regime is struggling.
 "It wouldn't be enough for them to survive without customers," he said.

 Scott says 10,000 workers, or about a quarter of those on Vermont's unemployment insurance right now, are in that industry.
 He says current data shows it's safe to expand the range of counties where people can drive to Vermont without quarantining.
 Now, 260 counties are included -- about 19 million people -- ranging from Maine to Virginia to Ohio.
-State officials are optimistic more will be added to the travel map in the coming weeks.

 "We anticipate seeing continued improvement over the weeks ahead, with many more visitors being allowed to enter Vermont without a quarantine, which is certainly good news for the lodging industry," said Vt.
 DFR Commissioner Michael Pieciak.